Tivoli Concert Hall: The 1902 concert hall

 A new concert hall was built in "Moorish style" in 1902.
 The building was designed by Knud Arne Petersen and Richard Bergmann.

 The current building

-The concert hall was destroyed when Tivoli Gardens was hit by schalburgtage on the night between 24 and 25 June 1944.
+The concert hall was destroyed when Tivoli Gardens was hit during the schalburgtage on the night between 24 and 25 June 1944.
 The concert hall was rebuilt to a new, Modernist design by Frits Schlegel and Hans Hansen.

 In 2005 the concert hall saw a major renovation and extension by 3XN where the classical 1950s style of the main auditorium—including a characteristic color scheme of red, blue, yellow and green—was restored, while visitor facilities were upgraded and expanded.

 Use

 Classical music

 Until 2009, the Orchestra was based in the Tivoli Concert Hall.
 Since then the Copenhagen Philharmonic has been based at the former Danmarks Radio concert hall, which is now the concert hall of the Royal Danish Academy of Music.
 During the summer season, while the Tivoli Gardens are open, the orchestra continues to perform in the Tivoli Concert Hall under the name Tivoli Symphony Orchestra.